 Must-Know Facts About Window Condensation

-Condensation that forms on windows is the result of warm, humid air coming in contact with a smooth, chilly surface.
-While your gut reaction can be to fully blame your windows, the situation is a bit more complicated than that.
-That’s because your home’s humidity is a major contributor to window condensation.
-The lower the temperature outside is, the lower the humidity levels need to be to prevent damage within your home.
-The reason humidity manifests itself on your windows is because they are the coldest feature inside your home.
+Condensation on windows is the result of warm, humid air coming in contact with a smooth, chilly surface.
+While your gut reaction can be to fully blame your sweaty windows, the situation is a bit more complicated than that.
+That’s because your home humidity levels are a major contributor to window condensation, otherwise known as window sweating.

 - Steam produced from using your cooktop